andreasfor/mvp_ml_delivery-main/README.md

 pipeline = Pipeline(stages=[string_indexer, vec_assembler, rf])
 ```

-The health of the incomming data to the model and of the model i.e. data dricft and model drift was monitored by Evindently.
+The health of the incomming data to the model and from the model i.e. data drift and model drift was monitored by Evindently.

 Data drift: